(A) The primary objectives of the Title IV-E program are:

-(i) Referral to other programs as required or necessary, which include, but are not limited to supplemental security income (SSI), Title IV-D, Ohio works first, Title XIX and Title XX, to ensure eligibility and assist the family in obtaining other needed assistance.
+(i) Referral to other programs as required or necessary, which include, but are not limited to supplemental security income (SSI), Title IV-D, Ohio works first, Title XIX (medicaid) and Title XX(social services block grant) .

-(D) There are two distinct types of Title IV-E FCM status: program eligibility and program reimbursability.
-Both shall be concurrently achieved before Title IV-E FCM reimbursement for a child may be issued.
+(D) Program eligibility and program reimbursability shall be concurrently achieved before Title IV-E FCM reimbursement for a child may be issued.

 (1) "Program eligible" means both:

 (a) The child met the ADC-relatedness standards, in effect on July 16, 1996 when he or she entered placement, as required in rules 5101:2-47-12, 5101:2-47-14 and 5101:2-47-14.1 of the Administrative Code.

 (2) "Program reimbursable" means federal financial participation (FFP) is available for a child meeting the requirements set forth in rules 5101:2-47-13, 5101:2-47-16, and 5101:2-47-22 of the Administrative Code.

 (E) Reimbursements for FCM shall be at the current rate of federal financial participation (FFP).
 The Title IV-E agency is responsible for the nonfederal share of all basic FCM payments made by the agency.
 Local or state funds may be used as the agency's match for the nonfederal share.
 FFP is available for a portion of the maintenance costs of program eligible and reimbursable children placed in substitute care.

 (4) Daily supervision.

 (5) School supplies.

 (7) Liability insurance with respect to the child.